Updated February 11, 2020

 Step 4: Share the Web Map as a Story Map

 Now you have the story map foundation.
-ArcGIS Online provides a collection of web application templates (including story map templates).
+ArcGIS Online provides a collection of web application templates (including classic story map templates).
 Using a template simplifies the work.
 To use a template, you have to share your web map.

 - In the map viewer, click Share.